jingxiaoliu/urban_das/README.md

 ## Software requirements
 OS Requirements
 This package is supported for Linux.
-The package has been tested on the following systems:
+The package has been tested on the following system:

--Linux: Ubuntu 16.04
+- Linux: Ubuntu 18.04

-##Python Dependencies
+## Python Dependencies
-This implementation mainly depends on the Python scientific stack.
+This implementation mainly depends on the Python packages.
+- numpy
+- scipy
+- numba
--
+- acoular

 ## File List